• Home

 Liverpool

-If you’re a fan of pop music then you’re almost certainly a fan of The Beatles and for any fan of the fab four, Liverpool represents something of a holy grail.
+If you’re a fan of pop music then you’re almost certainly a fan of The Beatles and for any fan of the Fab Four, Liverpool represents something of a holy grail.
 From the famous Cavern Club where the band earned their stripes to the various locations that inspired their hundreds of classic songs, you could comfortably spend a whole week exploring the city and still not see it all.

 Northern girl Laura is the epitome of a true entrepreneur.
 Laura’s spirit for adventure and passion for people blaze through House of Coco.
 She founded House of Coco in 2014 and has grown it in to an internationally recognised brand whilst having a lot of fun along the way.
 Travel is in her DNA and she is a true visionary and a global citizen.